content-left-bg.png

 Principals or, executive directors or above

-• have delegation as ‘responsible officers’ to dispose of business records in accordance with the department's Records retention and disposal (DoE employees only) and in consultation with Director, Information and Governance Management.
+• have delegation as ‘responsible officers’ to dispose of business records in accordance with the department's Records retention and disposal schedule (DoE employees only) and in consultation with Director, Information and Governance Management.
 This excludes the disposal of original paper records after digitisation which requires Director-General approval and consultation with the Director, Information and Governance Management

 • in the case of schools, where a cloud-based solution will hold/holds departmental information, an information risk assessment must be performed (which can be found on Service Centre Online) considering: